 Whatever I think might distract me and waste my top productivity time tomorrow morning, I take a few minutes to prep those things now so I can jump right into the work after my first 30 the next morning.

 The third thing I do is look at my to-do list, which inevitably grew throughout the day as I attended meetings and spoke to clients.
 I do a quick “delegate, dump, move forward” exercise for everything I didn’t check off today.

 Is there anything that I can just dump/ disregard and not do?
 Cross it off and forget about it.

 The fourth thing I do is clear out my email box.
-At this point, emails that need an action either get a note added to my “get in the zone” notes, an action item added to my to-do list, or a tasker email sent to someone I’m delegating to.
+At this point, emails that need an action either get a note added to my “get in the zone” notes, an action item added to my to-do list, or a tasker email sent to someone I’m delegating.

 Finally, I take a deep breath, mentally close the “office door” (even if it just means closing your laptop and taking it off the dining room table), and leave work and work.

-I have heard from countless employees and leaders some version of the struggles I outlined above.
+I have heard some version of the struggles I outlined above from countless employees and leaders.
 It is almost like a right of passage that every worker needs to go through.

-The year 2020 has been a year with lots of ambiguity, lots of change, and lots to adapt to.
+The past few years have been full of ambiguity and change, with lots to adapt to.
 It has been a lot.

 This simple First/Last 30 tip can help to make your workday more structured and permit you to close up at the end of the day so you can deal with all of the other “a lot” in your life.

 If you want access to the eBook that shares five tips (this tip and four more) to improve the productivity of your remote teams, check out our Change Collaborative Community here.